kaliop-uk/ezfindsearchenginebundle/README.md

 ### Tagged Services / Criteria

-The bundle utilises a series of 'handlers' to convert the search Query and its criteria into legacy search configuration to be sent to Solr.
+The bundle utilises a series of 'handlers' to convert the search Query into legacy search configuration to be sent to Solr.

 You can add more custom handlers using tagged services, with the following tags:

-#### ezfind_search_engine.content.criterion_handler.query_string
+#### `ezfind_search_engine.content.criterion_handler.filter`

-Criteria that will generate a Solr query string
+These are supposed to convert criteria that will be added to the "filter" section of the eZFind call (or to the query string when sorting by score)

-#### ezfind_search_engine.content.criterion_handler.filter
+#### `ezfind_search_engine.content.sort_clause_handler`

-The rest of the criteria will be added to the "filter" section of the eZFind call
+These are supposed to convert sort clauses

 ## Troubleshooting